NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ---
-title: Create and publisher your first package with Visual Studio
+title: Create and publish your first NuGet package
-description: A walkthrough tutorial on creating and publishing a NuGet package using Visual Studio on Windows.
+description: A tutorial for creating your first NuGet package with a .NET library.
 author: JonDouglas
 ms.author: jodou
 ms.date: 08/16/2019
 ms.topic: quickstart
 ---

-# Quickstart: Create and publish a NuGet package using Visual Studio (Windows only)
+# Quickstart: Create and publish your first NuGet package

 In this tutorial, you learn how to create a NuGet package with Visual Studio and publish it to nuget.org.